 The Victor M. Power Airport (Timmins Airport) was formally transferred from Transport Canada to the City in 1998.
 This facility is recognized as a significant economic development tool for the City and the region.
 The Plan encourages a wide range of commercial and light industrial uses that are integral, or may be considered as complementary or spin-off land use activities, to the airport.
 This may take the form of an airpark.

-The Plan discourages land uses which may cause a potential aviation safety hazard.
-In particular, new residential development and other sensitive land uses will be prohibited in areas near the airport above 30 NEF/NEP.
-Further, this Plan shall protect the Timmins Airport from incompatible land uses and development by considering redevelopment or existing residential uses and other sensitive land uses or infilling of residential and other sensitive land uses in areas above 30 NEF/NEP only if it has been demonstrated that there will be no negative impacts on the long-term function of the airport.
+The Plan discourages land uses and activities that would compromise the integrity and safety of airport operations or that would result in land use incompatibility (e.g. noise, air quality).
+In particular, new residential development and other sensitive land uses will be prohibited in areas near the airport above 30 NEF/NEP, as set out on maps (as may be prepared and/or revised from time to time) that have been reviewed by Transport Canada.